Managing an e-Learning site is a Herculean task in itself.

 The commission is the part of your earnings from the course that you want to share with the instructor for managing your courses.

-That can be done by navigating to the ‘Instructor’ Page of your LearnDash LMS from the side panel.
-You’ll find all instructors listed on the page, and you can set up their commissions here in a fixed percentage.
+Here, you’ll find all instructors listed on the page, and you can set up their commissions here in a fixed percentage.

 You can pay out your commissions either manually, or by navigating to the Commission Report tab of your site (located right next to the Instructor tab) if you want to pay through PayPal.